What is a DDoS Attack?

 Good question.
 These sort of things usually only unfold on a global scale, with huge corporations falling foul to hackers with a political agenda, right?
 Wrong.

 Over 7,000 DDoS attacks are reported every single day.
 A lot of these reports are from much smaller companies than you would expect.
 In the region of 20% of all machines on the Internet have been compromised as “bots” at one time or another.
 Downtime can last hours, even days, losing your business tens, even hundreds, of thousands of pounds.
-Company share prices have been known to be affected by these attacks.
+Company share prices have been known to be affected by DDoS attacks.

 The figures are staggering, and with DDoS attacks now available for hire for as little as a £130 a day (2014 pricing), it is certainly something to be taking very seriously and make provisions for proactively rather than waiting to be hit.
 For any company that requires guaranteed levels of Internet availability, DDoS protection is rapidly becoming a must-have service.